mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 I was probably a bit direct saying that because he looked a bit flustered.
 “I think I’m still trying to figure out my feelings about that.”

 But it was good seeing him again.
 When he dropped me off, he and I got out of the car and gave each other a big hug.
 The way he looked at me afterwards reminded me of the time he and I hugged outside in the snow the first time I met him in person.
-He and I planned on a date next week, and I was actually excited about it!
+He and I planned a date for next week, and I was actually excited about it!

+...

 March 24, 2023.
 Today was the day of the mission reunion.
 As far as people, there wasn’t anything particularly exciting.
 There were a lot of familiar faces, but I didn’t know anyone well enough to feel like I could just start talking to them.
 The performance went well too.